markets/awesome-ruby/README.md

 * [auto_html](https://github.com/dejan/auto_html) - Rails extension for transforming URLs to appropriate resource (image, link, YouTube, Vimeo video...).
 * [Bh](https://github.com/fullscreen/bh) - Bootstrap Helpers for Ruby.
 * [gon](https://github.com/gazay/gon) - If you need to send some data to your js files and you don't want to do this with long way through views and parsing - use gon.
-* [Komponent](https://github.com/komposable/komponent) An opinionated way of organizing front-end code in Ruby on Rails, based on components
+* [Komponent](https://github.com/komposable/komponent) - An opinionated way of organizing front-end code in Rails, based on components.
 * [PluggableJs](https://github.com/peresleguine/pluggable_js) - Page-specific javascript for Rails applications with the ability of passing data from a controller.

 ## Web Crawling